Mountain View School District (Los Angeles County, California)

 Mountain View School District is a public school district based in Los Angeles County, California, United States that operates ten elementary schools, two middle schools, and two learning centers.
+The district serves the eastern portion of El Monte.
+It serves as a feeder district to El Monte Union High School District.

 History

 In 2021, the school district voted to close Cogswell Elementary, Kranz Intermediate, Madrid Middle and Voorhis Elementary schools due to declining enrollment.
 Several elementary schools were also reconfigured to K-8 schools to replace the middle schools that closed.